Four, No FIVE things to Look for in a Content Automation Solution

 4. Integration capabilities

 Most asset managers rely on multiple technologies to help them effectively perform a wide range of marketing and sales functions.
-In addition to content automation, they likely need tools for email marketing automation, sales enablement, portfolio accounting, records management, compliance workflow, marketing database support, and customer relationship management (CRM).
+In addition to content automation, they likely need tools for email marketing automation, sales enablement, portfolio accounting, records management, compliance workflow, marketing database support and customer relationship management (CRM).
 No single system can effectively do it all.

-Some vendors offer a multi-purpose tool that sits in the center of your data universe, controlling all the data flows.
+Some vendors offer a multi-purpose tool that puts itself in the center of your data universe, controlling all the data flows.
 Some tools don’t integrate at all with other platforms and require that you use the vendor’s other proprietary tools.

-When building your technology stack, you should look for a best-in-class tool for each required function, while also prioritizing its ability to integrate with your entire technology ecosystem — with strong application programming interfaces (APIs) and experience with multi-vendor scenarios.
+When building your technology stack, you should look for a best-in-class tool for each required function, while also prioritizing its ability to integrate with your entire technology ecosystem.

 Share Button